behnazkhoshnood/tadig_restaurant_v2/README.md

     - If a registered user puts their infomation in incorrectly when loging in, they will be notified by a messages - "The username and/or password you specified are not correct.".
     - If a user attempts to login several time unsuccfully, they will be notified by a message - "Too many failed login attempts.
 Try again later."
     - there is a home button under the page that redirects the user to home page if they don't want to login.
-    - When a user has successfully logged in, they will be redirected to home page with a toast messege.
+    - When a user has successfully logged in, they will be redirected to home page with a success notification toast messege.

   - **Log Out**
-    - user is provided by the option to log out when clicking on the button provided on the navbar.
+    - user is provided by the option to log out when clicking on the button provided on the account dropdown button in the top navbar.
     - By clicking on "Log Out" button user get a message to check if they really want to log out.
     - On log out user redirects to log in page and getting a flash message: "You have been logged out!"
 ---
 - **Features Left to Implement**
-   - Adding a like/dislike button for each Recipe and sort the recipes from the most to least favorites.
+   - adding more responsive design for my image fields.
+   - Adding sort products based on the avarege rating.
-   - Adding the liked recipes in a new section in profile page.
+   - Adding the like/dislike function in a new section in profile page.
-   - Make the design of the site more appealing and more food friendly.
-   - Adding a footer with social media sites for the app.
+   - Adding social media sites for the app.
-   - Seperating the recipes in different sections for each category.
-   - More secure pathway for the admin.
+   - Adding food delivery time system for the app.
 ---
 ## **Technologies**
 - **Front-End**